Fast Facts: Honors Program

 If you meet two of the following three criteria upon application to The College of St. Scholastica, you will be invited by letter to interview for the Honors Program:

-If you wish to participate in the Honors Program, but do not meet two of the three criteria above, you may still apply to the Honors Program by contacting the Honors Director.
-The director may allow you to participate in the Honors Program based on a successful interview.
+A successful interview with the Honors Director is required for admission to the Honors Program.
+If you wish to participate in the Honors Program, but do not meet two of the three criteria for admission, you may still apply by contacting the Honors Director for an interview.

-Contact the Honors Program Director, Dr. Debra Schroeder at email@example.com.
+Contact the Honors Program Director, Dr. Stephanie Johnson at email@example.com.

 "CSS honors courses have provided me a forum to develop as an intellectual, but more importantly, have also encouraged me to discuss and formulate my own perceptions on countless crucial matters of human existence."

 "The honors program has improved my analytical thinking, problem-solving and writing skills.
 Beyond that, it has encouraged me outside of my comfort zone and into classes that I wouldn't otherwise take.
 As a result, I'm not only a better student, but also a better human being and social justice advocate."

 "I've loved being in the honors program.
 It opened me up to things I never expected I would be so interested in.
 I decided on a theology and religious studies minor because of the interesting honors religion classes.
 That would never have entered my mind without this program"